sustainers/academic-map/universities/index.md

 ## Universities without OSPOs

-There are also universities that develop open source software, but don't have policies publicly set for staff or researchers.
+There are also universities that develop and support the advancement open source software, but don't have an official OSPO or official policies publicly set for staff or researchers.

 - [ETH Zurich](./eth-zurich.md)
 - [Indiana University](./indiana.md)